Do You Need a Speedometer on a Bicycle?

 Mounting Options

-How and where is the bike computer mounted?
-I recommend you buy one that has multiple mounting options.
+I recommend you buy a bike computer that has multiple mounting options.

 Durability